duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/setup_dev_environment.md

+# We Have Moved!

+These are the **old docs**, and are outdated.

+The new documentation can be read [here](http://docs.duckduckhack.com) and the repository is hosted [here](https://github.com/duckduckgo/duckduckhack-docs).

+Any feedback, thoughts, or pull requests about the new docs are welcome, **please** let us know at open@duckduckgo.com

 # Setting Up Your Development Environment

 In order to get moving with Instant Answer development, you'll need to setup your environment.
 At the very minimum, you will need a GitHub account and the DuckDuckHack developer tool, DuckPAN, to make and submit an Instant Answer.
 This guide will help you determine the best setup for you.